 Amy Sippert likes to quote the “wise Donald Graves” who said: “The teacher is the chief learner in the classroom.”

 She continues: “I believe this is the heart of all National Writing Project work.
 Teacher-consultants are agents of reform and classroom innovation because they strive to immerse themselves in continued growth as educators.”
-That growth was the spark of leadership.

 For the majority of Amy Sippert’s extensive career, she has taught first grade in Oshkosh, Wisconsin.
 In the years following her attendance at the Fox Valley Writing Project, she honed her practice in helping our youngest writers get started with literacy.